California High-Speed Rail

 4. Central Valley HSR Corridor enables 1-hour access to San Francisco Bay Area and Los Angeles Metro Area jobs by Central Valley residents who need a lower unemployment rate.

-5. Most airlines stopped flying to the 741,000 population Bakersfield metro area and the 803,000 population Fresno metro area because they make higher profits on longer flights to large metro areas.
+5. Most airlines stopped flying to the 741,000 population Bakersfield Metro Area and the 803,000 population Fresno Metro Area because they make higher profits on longer flights.

-6. More traffic congestion from LA to the Central Valley via I-5 and State Route 99 contributes extra smog to 5 of America’s 7 worst cities for air quality.
+6. More traffic congestion from LA to the Central Valley via Interstate 5 and State Route 99 contributes extra smog to 5 of America’s 7 worst cities for air quality.

 YouTube video

-7. To avoid being an “Urban Elitist Project” it was smart politics to plan Central Valley service that gave its residents reason to vote for the California HSR bond measure.
-France, Italy, Germany, Spain, and Japan made similar political considerations in building their successful HSR systems.
+7. To avoid being an “Urban Elitist Project,” it was smart politics to plan Central Valley service that gave its residents reason to vote for the California HSR bond measure.
+France, Italy, Germany, Spain, and Japan made similar political considerations in their successful HSR systems.

 There’s a bonus to the Central Valley HSR Corridor.
-The upcoming Palmdale Transportation Center invites Brightline West to fund a 53-mile HSR extension in the highway median from Brightline Victorville Station.
-From Palmdale Transportation Center, Brightline will license time slots on California HSR track for 1-seat train rides between Las Vegas, Victorville, Burbank Airport, and Los Angeles in less than 3 hours.
+The upcoming Palmdale Transportation Center invites Brightline West to fund a 53-mile HSR extension in the highway median from Brightline Victor Valley Station.
+From Palmdale Transportation Center, Brightline will license time slots on the California HSR track for 1-seat train rides between Las Vegas, Victor Valley, Burbank Airport, and Los Angeles in less than 3 hours.

-At Palmdale Transportation Center, Brightline HSR will also attract Fresno, Kings/Tulare, and Bakersfield transfers instead of tortuous highway drives through the Mojave Desert to Las Vegas.
+At Palmdale Transportation Center, Brightline HSR will also attract many Fresno, Kings/Tulare, and Bakersfield transfers instead of harrowing drives through the Mojave Desert to Las Vegas.

-Two Amtrak San Joaquin routes from Oakland and Sacramento run through the upper Central Valley to Merced, Fresno, Tulure/Kings, and Bakersfield at 55-79 mph.
-Despite that slow top speed, pre-pandemic Amtrak San Joaquins attracted a million annual riders.
+Two Amtrak San Joaquin trains from Oakland and Sacramento run through the upper Central Valley to Merced, Fresno, Tulare/Kings, and Bakersfield at 55-79 mph.
+Despite those slow top speeds, pre-pandemic Amtrak San Joaquins attracted a million annual riders.

-Central Valley Corridor will connect Amtrak San Joaquin trains to California HSR Merced Station enabling transfers to 220 mph trains that continue to Bakersfield.
-Simultaneously, HSR construction will extend several dozen miles west from Madera towards Gilroy at Carlucci Road just before a mountain range.
-Together, they form what the California HSR Authority calls the “Merced Wye.
+The Central Valley Corridor will connect Amtrak San Joaquin trains to California HSR Merced Station, enabling transfers to 220 mph trains that continue to Bakersfield.
+Simultaneously, HSR construction will extend several dozen miles west from Madera towards Gilroy at Carlucci Road, just before a mountain range.
+Together, they form what the California HSR Authority calls the “Merced Wye.”

-In 2030, America will likely get its first taste of 220 mph HSR over 171 miles from California HSR Merced Station to California HSR Bakersfield Station in only 56 minutes.
+In 2030, America will likely get its first taste of 220 mph HSR over 171 miles from Merced to Bakersfield in only 56 minutes.

 Northern Bookend Upgrades